 When developing commercial real estate, developers, construction professionals and investors need to be aware of a city or town’s zoning ordinances.
 A zoning ordinance is a regulation on what commercial and residential land can be used for.
 Generally, developers will need a zoning permit before building anything on the land.

-Once the permit is acquired, there are also restrictions on how much you can build, and what can be built.
+Once you have your predevelopment loan and the permit is acquired, there are also restrictions on how much you can build, and what can be built.

 Sometimes, however, developers and investors can negotiate a deal with the city to allow for more building and land development.
 This arrangement is called a density bonus.